docker/docs/docker-for-windows/install.md

   </tr>
 </table>

+* The Docker for Windows is designed to configure Docker development environments on Windows 10 and on Windows Server 2016.
+You can develop both Docker Linux containers and Docker Windows containers with Docker for Windows.
+To run Docker Windows containers in production, see instructions for [installing Docker EE on Windows Server 2016](/engine/installation/windows/docker-ee/).
+To run Docker Linux containers in production, see [instructions for installing Docker on Linux](/engine/installation/).

-* Docker for Windows requires 64bit Windows 10 Pro and Microsoft Hyper-V. Please see [What to know before you install](/docker-for-windows/#what-to-know-before-you-install) for a full list of prerequisites.
+* Docker for Windows requires 64bit Windows 10 Pro with Hyper-V available.
+Please see [What to know before you install](/docker-for-windows/#what-to-know-before-you-install) for a full list of prerequisites.

-* You can switch between Edge and Stable versions, but you must have only one app installed at a time.
+* You can switch between Edge and Stable versions, but you can only have one app installed at a time.
 Also, you will need to save images and export containers you want to keep before uninstalling the current version before installing another.
 For more about this, see the [FAQs about Stable and Edge